Get ready: LUMI supercomputer will be here next year!

 The European High-Performance Computing Joint Undertaking (EuroHPC JU) is pooling European resources to develop top-of-the-range exascale supercomputers for processing big data.
 One of the pan-European pre-exascale supercomputers, LUMI, will be located in CSC’s data center in Kajaani, Finland.

 The supercomputer will be hosted by the LUMI consortium.
 The LUMI (Large Unified Modern Infrastructure) consortium countries are Finland, Belgium, Czech Republic, Denmark, Estonia, Norway, Poland, Sweden and Switzerland.
-LUMI will become operational in early 2021.
+LUMI will become operational in mid-2021.

 Preparations in CSC’s data center in Kajaani, Finland are in full swing now as 2021 will be here in no time.
 Researchers using computational methods should also start to think about how to best exploit the possibilities that LUMI will open up.
 So what kind of supercomputer will LUMI be?
 Let’s go through some of the details of LUMI’s architecture.